whatisnuclear/website/fast-reactor.md

 page</a> for a second and come back when you understand that neutrons emerge from fission reactions at high speeds and that we typically like to slow them down to thermal energies in order to increase their chances of continuing the chain reaction.
-This is what is done in thermal reactors.
+This is what is done in most reactors.

 Splitting atoms is not the only thing neutrons do.
-In nuclides such as Uranium-238, thermal neutrons are readily absorbed without causing a fission -- resulting in what we call a capture.
-The probability for capture also increases dramatically at thermal energies.
-We have measured through experiments that the chances that a neutron will cause a capture rather than a fission in Uranium-238 are high at thermal energies and become smaller at faster energies.
+In nuclides such as Uranium-238, slow neutrons are readily absorbed without causing a fission -- resulting in what we call a capture.
+The probability for capture also increases dramatically at low energies.
+We have measured through experiments that the chances that a neutron will cause a capture rather than a fission in Uranium-238 are high at low energies and become smaller at faster energies.
 Take a look at these two graphs showing the probability (called the cross-section in nuclear lingo) of capture and the probability of fission as a function of neutron energy for U-235 and U-238.
 By the way, the units of energy used here